JohnCarlosReed/Documentation/development_ideas.md

 Home Server
 -----------
-- server, screen
+- research System 76, lenovo
-- use my free ebook coupon that is in the blue bag
+- try screen

 Other
 -----
-- read the Javascript book
+- use my free ebook coupon that is in the blue bag